oemof/oemof-solph/doc/developing_oemof.rst

 -----------------------------

 To avoid problems make sure you have fully uninstalled previous versions of oemof.
 It is highly recommended to use a virtual environment.
 See this `virtualenv tutorial
 <https://docs.python.org/3/tutorial/venv.html>`_ for more help.
-Afterwards two steps are necessary to install the developer version:
+Afterwards you have
+to clone the repository.
+See the `github documentation <https://help.github.com/articles/cloning-a-repository/>`_ to learn how to clone a repository.
+Now you can install the cloned repository using pip:

 .. code:: bash

-  git clone git@github.com:oemof/oemof.git
-  pip3 install -e /path/to/the/repository
+  pip install -e /path/to/the/repository

-Newly added required packages (via PyPi) are installed by performing a manual upgrade of oemof.
-Therefore, run
+Newly added required packages (via PyPi) can be installed by performing a manual upgrade of oemof.
+In that case run:

 .. code:: bash

-  pip3 install --upgrade -e /path/to/the/repository
+  pip install --upgrade -e /path/to/the/repository

 Contribute to the documentation
 -------------------------------